 At twenty-one I bought my second kit, whereon I played in a passable garage band for a few fun-filled years.
 But once the dream of rock 'n' roll prominence went out the window I rarely gave playing a second thought, eventually calling it quits altogether.

 Notice a pattern here?

 Fast forward a couple of decades (yep, decades) I’m a somewhat successful nine-to-fiver in my mid-40s, married to an amazing lady and the proud father of a remarkable young man.
 All the same I can’t shake this lingering feeling that something’s missing, so I opt to give drumming another try.
 Before long I regain my rhythm and shortly thereafter make myself an unspoken promise: to play a little every day, and for the next four-and-a-half years that’s exactly what I do.
-I play, without fail, and without any sabotaging hopes or expectations.
+I play, without fail, and without any sabotaging hopes, goals or expectations.

 Little by little I get better and better.
 Slowly but surely I begin to recognize the persuasive powers of persistence, and in good time, and quite honestly perhaps for the very first time, I experience firsthand the indescribable sense of personal satisfaction that comes from simply working at something rather than toward something.

 In short this becomes the inspiration for keeepitup.com, the shirts, the books, the blog, all my way

 of encouraging you to keep doing what it is you enjoy doing whilst never ever losing sight of why you’re doing it in the first place.